 What is MLOps?

-MLOps is a core function of Machine Learning engineering, focused on streamlining the process of taking machine learning models to production and then maintaining and monitoring them.
+MLOps is a core function of Machine Learning engineering, focused on streamlining the process of taking machine learning models to production and maintaining and monitoring them.

 Why Should You Use MLOps?

 As you move from running individual AI/ML projects to transforming your business at scale by running multiple AI/ML projects, the discipline of ML Operations (MLOps) can help.
 MLOps solutions for the unique aspects of AI/ML projects in project management, CI/CD, and quality assurance, helping you improve delivery time, reduce defects, and make data science more productive.
-MLOps refers to a methodology built on applying DevOps practices to machine learning workloads.
+MLOps is a methodology built on applying DevOps practices to machine learning workloads.

 Like DevOps, MLOps relies on a collaborative and streamlined approach to the machine learning development lifecycle, where the intersection of people, process, and technology optimizes the end-to-end activities required to develop, build, and operate machine learning workloads.